-\begin{itemize}[leftmargin=*] \item Qwen~\cite{Yang2025Qwen3TR}, developed by Alibaba Cloud, is a renowned LLM, while Qwen-Coder~\cite{Yang2024Qwen25TR} specializes in programming and software development tasks. \item Claude~\cite{TheC3}, created by Anthropic, has strong capabilities in coding and can assist with a wide range of programming tasks, including writing, debugging, and explaining code. \item Seed-Coder~\cite{Seed2025SeedCoderLT}, recently released by ByteDance, is a lightweight yet powerful open-source code-focused large language model (LLM) that delivers strong performance across a variety of coding benchmarks. \item Zeta~\cite{zeta}, recently introduced by Zed, is an advanced tool designed to provide instruction-free edit generation capabilities.
+\begin{itemize}[leftmargin=*] \item Qwen~\cite{qwen3technicalreport}, developed by Alibaba Cloud, is a renowned LLM, while Qwen-Coder~\cite{Yang2024Qwen25TR} specializes in programming and software development tasks. \item Claude~\cite{TheC3}, created by Anthropic, has strong capabilities in coding and can assist with a wide range of programming tasks, including writing, debugging, and explaining code. \item Seed-Coder~\cite{Seed2025SeedCoderLT}, recently released by ByteDance, is a lightweight yet powerful open-source code-focused large language model (LLM) that delivers strong performance across a variety of coding benchmarks. \item Zeta~\cite{zeta}, recently introduced by Zed, is an advanced tool designed to provide instruction-free edit generation capabilities.
 Zeta intuitively generates context-aware code or text modifications based solely on the input provided. \item CoEdPilot~\cite{Liu2024CoEdPilotRC} jointly trains a localization LLM (to pinpoint edits) and a generation LLM.
 However, the reliance on explicit human instructions constrains their overall editing efficiency. \end{itemize}

-We categorize these models into two groups based on their size.
 The models with relatively smaller sizes include Qwen3-4B, Qwen2.5-Coder-7B, and Seed-Coder-8B-Instruct.
 These models will undergo supervised fine-tuning (SFT) using the \mymodel SFT and DAPO datasets.
 Zeta-7B, however, was not subjected to additional training, as it is already built on Qwen2.5-Coder-7B and incorporates Zeta's own training data.
 Instead, we use Zeta-7B as a baseline.

 The models with relatively larger sizes including Qwen3-32B, Qwen2.5-Coder-32B-Instruct, Claude3, and Claude4.
 These were not trained further due to the following reasons: a.
 Large models are challenging to meet the low-latency requirements in code editing scenarios. b.
 Training large models is resource-intensive and consumes significant computational resources.